 Caring for your incisions following a rhinoplasty

-Following your surgery, you will need to look after your incisions until your stitches dissolve or are removed at the clinic:
+Following your rhinoplasty surgery at our London clinic, you will need to look after your incisions until your stitches dissolve or are removed at the clinic:

 - Wash your face gently, using a mild cleanser.
 Do not scrub at the areas where your incisions are located

 - Use a saline spray 3 – 4 times per day for the first 1 – 2 weeks after your surgery.
 This will help to reduce bleeding in your nostrils and keep your nose clean

 - Apply antibiotic ointment to your stitches at least three times per day